 It is fascinating to explore the older parts of Stratton, with it has numerous historic buildings and old cottages.
-Near Howell's Bridge are a row of traditional 17th century cob and thatch cottages and there are several other thatched cottages around Cot Hill and Malden Street.
+Near Howell's Bridge is a row of traditional 17th-century cob and thatch cottages and there are several other thatched cottages around Cot Hill and Malden Street.

 It is well worthwhile just strolling around Stratton and enjoying the numerous historic buildings.
 Access is easy, as the A39 coast road passes directly through the town, and there is a public parking area on Howell's Road (the A3072).

 Address: A39, Stratton, Cornwall, England